li001test/cromite/README.md

 #### Chrlauncher autoupdate file:
 - updateurl.txt

-Additional files are also available: please note that these files are created by an [additional build](https://github.com/uazo/cromite/actions/workflows/build_additional_targets.yaml) separate from the release process, and therefore may not be immediately available.
+Additional files are also available: please note that these files are created by an [additional build](https://github.com/lingyicute/iridium/actions/workflows/build_additional_targets.yaml) separate from the release process, and therefore may not be immediately available.

-#### Cromite System WebView apk for android:
+#### Iridium System WebView apk for android:
 - arm64_SystemWebView.apk
 - x64_SystemWebView.apk